Martlan97/BI11a-Ap/README.md

 ```commandline
 exit 13
 ```
-To reconnect to the container first start it if it isn't already running, then attach it:
+To reconnect to the container, first start it if it isn't already running, then attach it:
 ```commandline
 docker container start {container ID}
 docker container attach {container ID}